 Talk things through with your parents/carers.
 If you are worried about your work and need help in a particular subject, tell that teacher or the Head of Department.
-If you feel you are not coping in lots of subjects, tell your form tutor and they will let Miss Roscow, the SENCo (Special Needs Co-Ordinator) know.
-You could also tell Miss Roscow yourself.
+If you feel you are not coping in lots of subjects, tell your form tutor and they will let Ms Roscow, the SENDCo (Special Needs Co-Ordinator) know.
+You could also tell Ms Roscow yourself.

-If you have worries that are more emotional than to do with your work, again talk to your parents/carers, form tutor or any member of the pastoral team.
+If you have worries that are more emotional than to do with your work, again talk to your parents/carers, form tutor, your Assistant Head of House or Head of House.